 The general idea behind our pricing is to provide you a ‘worry-free’ path for your game’s life-cycle:

-a) Pre-launch phase – you can use the free version (yep, Photon Bolt Free is coming) as long as you like.
-The included 20 CCU are enough for developing and testing your game.
+a) Pre-launch phase – Bolt’s included 100 CCU are enough for developing and testing your game.
 Or for playing around.
-No obligations, no costs.
+No obligations, no additional costs.

 b) Launch-phase – if you want to launch your game we recommend to choose a Photon plan with 500 CCU as it features ‘CCU burst’.
 It means that you can exceed your included CCU allowance and no user is blocked out from your game.
 We allow you two days – often much more – to upgrade your plan.
 That allows you to start with a small plan that you can upgrade whenever needed.
 No risk and predictable costs.